wilds/angular-schema-form-dynamic-select/README.md

     * validationMessage, feedback

-<b>Important: Over the early minor versions, there has been considerable architectural changes:</b>
+<b>Important: Over the early minor versions, there has been considerable changes:</b>

-* 0.3.0 all dynamic-select-related settings moved to the form.
+* 0.3.0: all dynamic-select-related settings moved to the form.
-* 0.3.3 value/name-pairs for drop down data is deprecated.<br />
+* 0.3.3: value/name-pairs for drop down data is deprecated.<br />
 The correct way, and how the HTML select element actually works, is value/text.<br />
 The the add-on still supports both variants, but value/name will be removed.<br />
-* 0.4.0 use the options.map functionality instead.<br />
+* 0.4.0: use the options.map functionality instead.<br />
-* 0.5.0 Breaking changes:
+* 0.5.0: Breaking changes:
   * http_post and http_get are renamed to httpPost and httpGet.
   * async.callback is removed and asyncCallback is used instead.
-* 0.6.0 earlier deprecated support for value/name-pairs is now removed
+* 0.6.0: earlier deprecated support for value/name-pairs is now removed
+* 0.7.0: meant a forced update of dependencies and some rewriting, since:
+  * 2.2.1 of angular-strap has breaking changes making it impossible to keep backwards compatibility.
+  * 0.8.0 of angular-schema-form, which also has breaking changes had to be updated to stay compatible with angular-straps' dependencies.

 Note: no further API changes are planned.